-Known to have been trading in 1735, but had closed by the 1800s.
-Was in St Clement's Parish and very close to site of current Lord Nelson.
+The pub's known to have been trading in 1735, but had closed by the 1800s. it was in St Clement's Parish and is now part of the current Lord Nelson.

 In 1672 the local Headboroughs ordered William Stephens to repair his pavement.
 The Noah’s Ark was an Inn rather than just a tavern or alehouse and records for billeting soldiers can also be found from this time.

 (Most pub, location & historic details collated by Nigel, Tony or Keith - original sources are credited)